2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions

-\begin{remark} For a local field $K$ and hyperelliptic curve $C/K$, by \Cref{twist 1} and \Cref{twist 2}, if we seek to prove \Cref{Kramer Tunnell} for $C/K$ and all quadratic extensions of $K$, then we may first make an arbitrary quadratic twist and prove the corresponding result for the new curve. \end{remark}
+\begin{remark} For a local field $K$ and hyperelliptic curve $C/K$, it follows from \Cref{twist 1} and \Cref{twist 2} that, in order to prove \Cref{Kramer Tunnell} for $C/K$ and all quadratic extensions of $K$, it suffices to prove the same result but with $C$ replaced by an arbitrary quadratic twist. \end{remark}

-\section{Two Torsion in the Jacobian of a hyperelliptic curve}
+\section{Two torsion in the Jacobian of a hyperelliptic curve}